-Key words: Cholesky factorization, Directed acyclic graphs, Graphical chain model, Gauss-Doolittle method, Induced independence graphs, Successive orthogonalization, Sweep operator, Triangular systems.
+Key words: Cholesky factorization, directed acyclic graphs, graphical chain model, Gauss-Doolittle method, induced independence graphs, successive orthogonalization, sweep operator, triangular systems.

-1 Introduction
+1 Introduction.

-Methods for solving linear equations, or equivalently for matrix inversion, were known in China more than 2000 years ago [37], [22].
-Into surveying, such methods have been introduced, for instance under the name of Gauss-Jordan elimination [21] in German, of Cholesky-factorization [5] in French, and of the Gauss-Doolittle method [14] in American geodesic literature.
-In mathematics and statistics such methods for symmetric matrices have been called successive orthogonalization [20], [33] and the sweep operator [4], [11].
-Aspects of matrix decomposition and computational efficiency have been studied in numerical analysis and computer science, see e.g. [16], [36], [19].
+Methods for solving linear equations, or equivalently for matrix inversion, were known in China more than 2000 years ago [40, 24].
+In surveying such methods have been introduced under the name of Gauss-Jordan elimination [23] in German, of Cholesky-factorization [6] in French, and of the Gauss-Doolittle method [16] in American geodesic literature.
+In mathematics and statistics such methods for symmetric matrices have been called successive orthogonalization [22, 36] and the sweep operator [5, 13].
+Aspects of matrix decomposition and computational efficiency have been studied in numerical analysis and computer science, see e.g. [18, 39, 21].
 We introduce a calculus for partial inversion of real-valued matrices, derive its properties and relate it to different types of block-triangular decompositions of positive definite matrices.